Naval Base Okinawa: Okinawa supplies

-Both US Navy and World War II United States Merchant Navy ships unload a massive amounts of cargo and fuel needed to built and operate the Okinawa Bases.
+Both US Navy and World War II United States Merchant Navy ships unload massive amounts of cargo and fuel needed to build and operate the Okinawa Bases.
 SS Canada Victory, SS Hobbs Victory, SS Logan Victory each an ammunition ship, were attacked and sank with an explosion after kamikaze attack in 1945 at Okinawa.
 The loss of the three Victory ships, each sunk by a kamikaze attack severely hurt the combat forces on Okinawa.
 The ships were carrying a total of 24,000 tons (54 million pounds) of ammunition; including most of the 81 mm mortar shells needed for the troops.
 The Victory ships were some of 47 ships sunk by kamikaze attack during World War II.

 The ammunition ship SS Saginaw Victory arrived April 12, 1945, at Okinawa to replace the ammunition lost on the ships.
 More ammunition ships were not needed, as the war came to an end without the invasion of Japan.

 The SS Sharon Victory delivered C-rations to the troops on Okinawa, during unloading came under attack.
 Sharon Victory fought off a Japanese kamikaze plane attacking the ship.